socomsystems/documentation/developer_manual/bugtracker/triaging.rst

 ======================
-Nextcloud bug triaging
+cyfrSpaces bug triaging
 ======================

 .. toctree::
    :maxdepth: 2
    :hidden:

-Bug Triaging is the process of checking bug reports to see if they are still valid (the problem might be solved since the bug was reported), reproducing them when possible (to make sure it really is a Nextcloud issue and not a configuration problem) and in general making sure the bug is useful for a developer who wants to fix it.
+Bug Triaging is the process of checking bug reports to see if they are still valid (the problem might be solved since the bug was reported), reproducing them when possible (to make sure it really is a cyfrSpaces issue and not a configuration problem) and in general making sure the bug is useful for a developer who wants to fix it.
 If the bug is not useful and can't be augmented by the original reporter or the triaging contributor, it has to be closed.

 Why do you want to join
 -----------------------

-Helping to bring the number of issues down makes it easier for developers to spend their time productively and bug triagers thus **contribute greatly to Nextcloud development**!
+Helping to bring the number of issues down makes it easier for developers to spend their time productively and bug triagers thus **contribute greatly to cyfrSpaces development**!
 Triaging a bug doesn’t take long so the work comes in small chunks and you don’t need many skills, just some patience and sometimes perseverance.

-Bug triagers who contribute significantly should ask to be listed as an active contributor on the `nextcloud.com <https://nextcloud.com>`_ page!
+Bug triagers who contribute significantly should ask to be listed as an active contributor on the `nextcloud.com <https://cyfr.space>`_ page!

 How do you triage bugs
 ----------------------